 The poor employment and earning outcomes of for-profit students may explain their high rates of loan defaults.
 Currently, 26 percent of all federal student aid goes to for-profit tuition, making up three quarters of the sector’s revenue.
 The researchers found that almost 25 percent of for-profit students default on their loans within three years.
 This rate is 10.5 percent higher than that of similar students who attend public or non-profit institutions and accounts for almost half of all student loan defaults.

-For more information and to read the complete study, go to http://capseecenter.org/for-profit-nimble-critters
+For more information and to read the complete study, visit https://capseecenter.org/for-profit-nimble-critters

-The study also appears in the winter 2012 issue of Journal of Economic Perspectives.
+The study also appears in the winter 2012 issue of the Journal of Economic Perspectives.